 As a parent, you want the best for your student’s education, and to surround them with mentors who go above and beyond the status quo.
 Tanner is that kind of mentor.
 He is passionate about education reform and believes in a future where all students have access to the learning options that best fit their needs.
 As a student himself, Tanner always learned best in a problem-solving and project-based environment, and he loves creating similar experiences for others.
 With all this in mind, Tanner is very excited to have the chance to mentor your student.

-Finding a mentor to guide your student’s learning isn’t always easy—it takes a unique blend of technical expertise and passion for teaching.
-Camille is that kind of mentor.
-Math was always her favorite subject: “I remember begging my mom in third grade to take me to school early so I could try getting faster times on my multiplication tables!”
+As Director of Academics, Camille understands the value of transformational learning.
+Her years of experience as a math mentor has cemented her passion for teaching and education.
+Math was always her favorite subject.
+In her own words, “I remember begging my mom in third grade to take me to school early so I could try getting faster times on my multiplication tables!”
 Over time, she realized that her real passion for math came from her amazing high school teachers and that she wanted to “be that teacher for someone else.”
-Today, she’s excited to serve as that teacher for your student.
+Today, she’s excited to serve as that teacher for your student and as Assistant Director of Academics.

-Camille studied Math and Math Education at both Brigham Young University and Utah State University.
-She and her husband are parents to a beautiful baby girl.
-Along with math and spending time with her family, Camille loves to play the piano and attend sporting events.
+Camille studied Math Education at Utah State University.
+She and her husband are parents to two amazing kids and two cute dogs.
+Along with math and spending time with her family, Camille loves to train as a Ninja Warrior!

 As you know, it’s hard for your student to get excited about learning something (especially a second language) unless the person teaching them is excited, too.
 That’s where Cara comes in: Her passion for learning and teaching languages has been a guiding force throughout her entire life.
 She learned to speak Spanish, German, and Russian all before she finished college, and later had opportunities to practice each by traveling throughout California, Germany, and Russia.
 Cara loves working with youth and looks forward to mentoring your student.